Suggested kitlist

 • Good, sturdy, over-the-ankle boots, or over-the-ankle-high walking shoes such as ‘tennis shoe’ boots that cover the ankle.
 It is likely we will be walking in deep mud from time to time.

-• Shoes for around camp/wading shoes/thongs/Crocs
+• Shoes for wading/thongs/Crocs

 • Shirts